12+ Savory Pumpkin Recipes to Enjoy this Fall

 • If you plan to chop it up and use it in pieces: Wash the dirt off the pumpkin and remove the skin (a Y-shaped peeler makes this much easier).
 Then, cut it in half and scoop out the seeds and stringy guts.
 From there, you can cut the pumpkin flesh into whatever size pieces you need.

-• If you plan to make pumpkin puree: Slice the pumpkin in half (no need to peel), and after you roast the pumpkin to make it soft and blendable, youโ€™ll be able to scoop the pumpkin right out of the skin.
-We have a full tutorial on how to make pumpkin puree that you can follow for more information.
+• If you plan to make pumpkin puree: Slice the pumpkin in half (no need to peel), and after you roast the pumpkin to make it soft and blendable, you'll be able to scoop the pumpkin right out of the skin.
+We have a full tutorial on making pumpkin puree that you can follow for more information.

-Donโ€™t toss those seeds!
-Use them to make our flavored roasted pumpkin seeds.
+Don't toss those seeds!
+Use them to make our flavored roasted pumpkin seeds

 Wedges of pumpkin on a marbled background.

-Can I freeze fresh pumpkin chunks?
+Can I freeze fresh pumpkin chunks to make these recipes later?

 Absolutely!
 Just prepare it as you would for cooking, and then flash freeze it flat in one layer.
 Once frozen, transfer to your preferred freezer container (vacuum sealer bags, zip-top freezer bags, glass food storage containers, etc.)